The Community Dental Service looks after those who, because of their special care needs, are unable to attend a family dentist, this includes:

 - Special Care Adults requiring dental care under general anaesthetic

-The Community Dental Service places a strong emphasis on the prevention of dental disease and work with colleagues throughout healthcare to improve the oral health of the population.
+The Community Dental Service places a strong emphasis on the prevention of dental disease and works with colleagues throughout healthcare to improve the oral health of the population.

 -